chrisbalak/chrisbalak.github.io/_pages/about.md

 UCSD Biomedical Sciences Graduate Program (BMS)
 ------
-Rotations craziness, a lot of courses, but great times with an awesome cohort.
+Long hours, good times, dense lectures, and rotations madness with the *best* cohort.

-Where the magic happens: Cellular and Molecular Medicine labs, UCSD School of Medicine
+Cellular and Molecular Medicine labs, UCSD School of Medicine
 ![Editing a markdown file for a talk](/images/20190923_082634.jpg)